rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 You can see how the comment makes the key easy to identify in the authorized_keys file.

-Since we created a passphrase for key we are prompted for the passphrase, then logged in.
+Since we created a passphrase for the key we are prompted for the passphrase, then logged in.

+### Automatic logins

-If you need to have automated login, you can create a key without a passphrase.
+If you need to have an automated login, you can create a key without a passphrase.
 The actual connection is still secure, but if you lose control of the private key anyone can use it.
 It's one of those religious arguments that exit in security circles.

+Alternatively, you can add the ssh private key to the ssh agent using the following command:

+`ssh-add ~/.ssh/id_custom_ed25519`

+You will be prompted for the passphrase.

+#### ssh-add switches

+You can find all switches using `man ssh-add`.
+Here I'm listing the more common switches.

+- D Deletes all identities from the agent.
+- d Deletes the given identities from the agent.
+The private key files for the identities to be deleted should be listed on the command line.
+- K Load resident keys from a FIDO authenticator.
+- k When loading keys into or deleting keys from the agent, process plain private keys only, skipping certificates.
+- L Lists public key parameters of all identities currently represented by the agent.
+- l Lists fingerprints of all identities currently represented by the agent.
+- X Unlocks the agent.
+This asks for a password to unlock.
+- x Locks the agent.
+This asks for a password; the password is required for unlocking the agent.
+When the agent is locked, it cannot be used for authentication.

+Be sure to ask your security team if using the ssh-agent is permitted.

 ### I get an error when trying to use the key

 If the login fails, rerun the ssh command with -vvvv `ssh -vvvv 192.168.10.253`.
 If you see a debug message `sign_and_send_pubkey: signing failed: agent refused operation` the first time you use the key enter the following:

-`ssh-add`

-This will add all the private keys in ~/.ssh/ to the ssh agent.
+`ssh-add` to add the default private keys to the ssh agent and

+`ssh-add ~/.ssh/id_custom_ed25519` to add our custom key.

 You can view the keys in the agent using:

 ```bash linenums="1" hl_lines="1"
 ssh-add -l